erpeldinger/hackers_vs_hosts/readMe.txt

 find the maximum flow of a path found between 2 nodes in a graph.

 Note : our algorithm is to be used with the graphFF.txt file.
-To do so, the "FORD FULKERSON" part in the ftest.ml file must me uncommented.
+To do so, the "FORD FULKERSON" part in the ftest.ml file must be uncommented.

 To improve :
-        - Our Ford Fulkerson algorithm cannot be appplied on a bipartite graph, this is an issue to be solved.
+        - Our Ford Fulkerson algorithm cannot be appplied to a bipartite graph, this is an issue to be solved.
         - At the end of the Ford Fulkerson algorithm, we export a residual graph instead of a graph of flow, which is not ideal to observe the expected result.